Yhbv24/intro-project-1/README.md

 __When in the "mobile" media screen (768px or smaller), hovering does not seem to change the color of the text.__

+__When in the "mobile" media screen (768px or smaller), there is a hyperlink to the index.html page at the very top of the page.
+Difficult to click, but it's there, and could cause problems.__

 ## Licensing
 ------